vilabbris/VISTRA/README.markdown

 Demonstration applications and related code for teaching the principles and implementations of image and video compression techniques.

+Please refer to the accompanying user manual for more information.

 # Quick Start

 Begin the home demo screen with the command `start` in the root directory